 Collect emails in your store with a popup

 While some people might consider popups annoying, when they're used strategically, they can be the cornerstone to growing your newsletter subscriber list.
 Before you start overhauling your email marketing strategy, first create an email collection popup in your store.
 This will ensure that while you're busy redesigning templates, choosing fonts, and finding images, you'll still keep building your audience.

-There are some great Shopify apps (including our very own Pixelpop) that will help you achieve this.
+There are some great Shopify apps (including Pixel Union's Pixelpop) that will help you achieve this.
 When designing your email collection popup, ensure it doesn't clash with your store's branding, but also doesn't blend into the background.

 Notice how Province of Canada uses Pixelpop effectively in their store.
 The coral background of the popup is eye-catching and ties in with their logo in the header.
 Pixelpop is customizable and comes with a variety of fun, seasonal templates.

 Depending on what you're offering through your popup (discounts like the one shown above work great), you'll want your popup to appear at the right moment.
 If you do decide to offer a discount, offer it within the first few moments of a visit to entice potential customers to convert using their newfound discount.
 If you're wanting your blog readers to subscribe to get new blog posts sent to their inbox, consider displaying your popup at the end of a blog post.

 And now that you're ready to start collecting emails, it's time to take a look at creating emails!

 Keep your call to action clear, big, and high up